NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 hugectr.HybridEmbeddingParam()
 ```

-`HybridEmbeddingParam` specifies the parameters related to hybrid embedding, which can be used to initialize `SparseEmbedding` instances.
-The hybrid embedding is designed to overcome the bandwidth constraint imposed by the embedding part of the embedding train workload by algorithmically reducing the traffic over network.
-Limitations: it’s a research feature which only support one-hot embedding and SGD optimizer now.
+A sparse embedding layer can be optimized using hybrid embedding.
+This is done by creating the sparse embedding layer with a hybrid_embedding_param argument (see SparseEmbedding), which is of type HybridEmbeddingParam. `HybridEmbeddingParam` specifies the parameters related to hybrid embedding.
+Hybrid embedding is designed to overcome the bandwidth constraint imposed by the embedding part of the embedding train workload by algorithmically reducing the traffic over network.
+Requirements: The input dataset has only one-hot feature items and the model uses the SGD optimizer.

 **Arguments**
 * `max_num_frequent_categories`: Integer, the maximum number of frequent categories in unit of batch size.
 There is NO default value.